 Stage IV is the advanced stage where cancer has spread beyond the breast and its adjacent lymph nodes to other organs of the body that may include the brain, lungs or liver.
 This is also called metastatic cancer.
 If cancer reoccurs it often is a stage IV cancer.

 Early Detection is Key To Surviving Breast Cancer

 If you are over 40, get a yearly mammogram.
-A recent Swedish Cancer Institute study revealed that women between the ages of 40–49 who’ve had yearly mammograms and subsequent breast cancer diagnosis fare better than those that don’t.
+A recent Swedish Cancer Institute study revealed that women between the ages of 40–49 who’ve had yearly A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer. and subsequent breast cancer diagnosis fare better than those that don’t.
 All women 18 and over should do a monthly breast self-exam and get an annual clinical breast exam.
 All lumps are not breast cancer, but as this video points out, you shouldn’t ignore suspicious lumps.
 In the meantime, look at your lifestyle and do what you can to remove any risk factors you may have.
 Your health is in your hands.